 If the campus does not have a stated procedure for allowing name and gender marker changes, or if students do not meet the existing policy requirements, the Registrar's Office may be willing to work with those students to change their educational records.
-In approaching the Registrar, students may want to enlist the support of an ally such as a staff member, faculty, or an LGBTQ+ resource professional.
-You may also want to bring some helpful materials, including Lambda Legal's Transgender Rights Toolkit, to help your school understand how important updating your educational records is.
+When approaching the Registrar, students may want to enlist the support of an ally, such as a staff member, faculty member, or an LGBTQ+ resource professional.
+You may also want to bring some helpful materials, including Lambda Legal's Transgender Rights Toolkit, to help your school understand how important it is to update your educational records.